Jakobo/jakobo.github.com/_posts/2012-09-26-evernote_blogging.md

 title: Evernote as a Blogging Engine
 ---

-In the node.js days, I went for a 0-storage solution on my AWS box.
-This required storing my blog entries on some other service.
-I wanted something that had versioning, worked on multiple platforms, and had a cool elephant for a logo.
+With [Felocity running on node.js](/article/felocity_on_nodejs), I went for a site design that didn't require persistence on my Amazon Web Services box.
+This required storing my blog entries in some other way, preferably with an API.
+I also wanted something that had versioning, worked on multiple platforms, and had a cool elephant for a logo.
 Evernote it was!
 I mean, you can make notebooks publicly accessible; there must be some way to get those posts into a blog.
 There's some dark magic that follows, but if you're looking to use Evernote's APIs there's some neat tricks to be found.

 Getting a List of Posts
 -----------------------